Axelph237/Vega-Sector/- resources/Misc Ideas.md

 > Jot anything and everything that comes to mind here

 # Stitching: The end of Large Scale war
-Humanity works to create super AI
+- Humanity works to create super AI
+- In the making of said AI there was a limiting factor
+- Researchers could not understand why the AI was unable to

 # Ourobos